 The Conservation Reserve Program (CRP) is regionally concentrated

-USDA’s Conservation Reserve Program (CRP) covered about 22.3 million acres of environmentally sensitive land at the end of fiscal 2019, with an annual budget of roughly $1.8 billion (making it USDA’s largest single conservation program in terms of spending at that time).
+USDA’s Conservation Reserve Program (CRP) covered about 20.5 million acres of environmentally sensitive land at the end of fiscal 2021, with an annual budget of roughly $1.8 billion (making it USDA’s largest single conservation program in terms of spending at that time).
 Enrollees receive annual rental and other incentive payments for taking eligible land out of production for 10 years or more.
 Program acreage tends to be concentrated on marginally productive cropland that is susceptible to erosion by wind or rainfall.
 A large share of CRP land was located in the Plains (from Texas to Montana), where rainfall is limited and much of the land is subject to potentially severe wind erosion.
-Smaller concentrations of CRP land were found in eastern Washington, southern Iowa, northern Missouri, and the Mississippi Delta.
+Smaller concentrations of CRP land were found in eastern Washington, southern Iowa, northern Missouri, the Mississippi Delta, and southeastern Idaho and northwestern Utah.